danmasta/lo/README.md

 ```

 ### Browser
-This package exports a browser version which excludes functions that depend on node specific apis and includes some browser specific types.
+This package exports a browser entry point which excludes functions that depend on node specific APIs and includes some browser specific types.
 If you use a bundler it should automatically be able to resolve the browser entry point.
 If you want to explicity import it you can do that too:
 ```js
 import lo from 'lo/browser';
 ```